Skip to content

-Campus-Wide Surgery Planning Discrete Event Simulation
+Campus-wide Surgery Planning Discrete Event Simulation

 The Nebraska Medical Center saw an opportunity during the programming phase of their future Comprehensive Cancer Center to rethink the surgery platform campus-wide.
 It was a major decision point in the programming project to analyze the current surgery suite locations, which could potentially encompass four separate spaces with the existing University Tower and Hixson-Lied Building and the addition of the new Comprehensive Cancer Center, Ambulatory Center and Eye Center.
 The goal of the project was to determine the optimal future location(s) for specific patient populations based on prioritized operational goals.
 Given the complexity and variation within the system, Discrete Event Simulation (DES) was deemed as the best tool for this analysis.